A Brief History

 AND NOW TODAY

-Our great parish is lead by Fr.
-Passo, FSSP.
-Mater has also been blessed with at least 5 priestly vocations over the last several years, three having already been ordained a priest for the FSSP and others to follow!
+With two churches under one parish we have been blessed with at least 5 priestly vocations over the last several years, four having already been ordained a priest for the FSSP and others to follow!
 Please keep our vocations in your prayers.